 In general, gross profit margin on revenue hauled by BCO Independent Contractors represents a fixed percentage of revenue due to the nature of the contracts that pay a fixed percentage of revenue to both the BCO Independent Contractors and independent commission sales agents.
 For revenue hauled by Truck Brokerage Carriers, gross profit margin is either fixed or variable as a percent of revenue, depending on the contract with each individual independent commission sales agent.
 Under certain contracts with independent commission sales agents, the Company retains a fixed percentage of revenue and the agent retains the amount remaining less the cost of purchased transportation (the "retention contracts").
-Gross profit margin on revenue hauled by railroads, air cargo carriers, ocean cargo carriers and Truck Brokerage Carriers, other than those under retention contracts, is variable in nature as the Company's contracts with independent commission sales agents provide commissions to agents at a contractually agreed upon percentage of net revenue for these types of loads.
-Approximately 63% of the Company's revenue in the thirteen-week period ended March 31, 2012 had a fixed gross profit margin.
+Gross profit margin on revenue hauled by railroads, air cargo carriers, ocean cargo carriers and Truck Brokerage Carriers, other than those under retention contracts, is variable in nature as the Company's contracts with independent commissions to agents at a contractually agreed upon percentage of net revenue for these types of loads.
+Approximately 62% of the Company's revenue in the thirty-nine-week period ended September 29, 2012 had a fixed gross profit margin.

 Maintenance costs for Company-provided trailing equipment, BCO Independent Contractor recruiting costs and the provision for uncollectible advances and other receivables due from BCO Independent Contractors and independent commission sales agents are the largest components of other operating costs.
+Also included in other operating costs are gains/losses, if any, on sales of Company-owned trailing equipment.

 Potential liability associated with accidents in the trucking industry is severe and occurrences are unpredictable.
 For commercial trucking claims, Landstar retains liability up to \$5,000,000 per occurrence.
 The Company also retains liability for each general liability claim up to \$1,000,000, \$250,000 for each workers' compensation claim and up to \$250,000 for each cargo claim.
 The Company's exposure to liability associated with accidents incurred by Truck Brokerage Carriers, railroads and air cargo and ocean cargo carriers who transport freight on behalf of the Company is reduced by various factors including the extent to which such carriers maintain their own insurance coverage.
-A material increase in the frequency or severity of accidents, cargo claims or workers' compensation claims or the unfavorable development of existing claims could have a materially adverse effect on Landstar's cost of insurance and claims and its results of operations.
+A material increase in the frequency or severity of accidents, cargo claims or workers' compensation claims or the material unfavorable development of existing claims could have a material adverse effect on Landstar's cost of insurance and claims and its results of operations.

-Employee compensation and benefits account for over half of the Company's selling, general and administrative costs.
+Employee compensation and benefits account for over sixty percent of the Company's selling, general and administrative costs.